What’s Next Health: The Motivation Bias

 Like I said, magically simple.

-To learn more about BJ’s ideas and his model for behavior change, visit What’s Next Health to watch a conversation with BJ and RWJF’s Brian Quinn and view an infographic highlighting how motivation, ability and triggers need to align for behavior change to occur.
+To learn more about BJ’s ideas and his model for behavior change, watch the video below with BJ and RWJF’s Brian Quinn and view an infographic highlighting how motivation, ability and triggers need to align for behavior change to occur.

 This commentary originally appeared on the RWJF Pioneering Ideas blog.